csa21-549/AnimalAdoptionProtocol/Data Transformations and Quality Criteria/DataTransformationsAndQualityCriteria.md

 # **Transfer**
 - A checksum will be created prior to uploading and provided with the data package.
 The checksum will be run after uploading to ensure data authenticity.
 - The data will be scanned for viruses prior to uploading to the repository.
-- Because this data relates to local animal shelters, no information that the data producer considers confidential, sensitive, or private should be submitted.
-The repository managers assume no responsibility for removing, redacting, or protecting this information.
+- Because this data relates to local animal shelters, no information considered confidential, sensitive, or private is relevant to the purpose of this repository and therefore should not be submitted.
+The repository managers assume no responsibility for removing, redacting, or protecting any confidential, sensitive, or private information contained within datasets.
 - A DOI will be assigned to each data collection.
 This allows a unique and permanent object identifier for the data so it is findable by users.
 - The curator should create metadata detailing the assignment of that data set to them.
 This metadata should include:
   - Name/ID of curator(s) cleaning the data set